top of page

 All day, despite the tedious screening and long wait, I never stopped feeling a joyful excitement:

 I did it!
 Despite all the obstacles!
-Finally I'm truly free and can start a new life, bidding my past goodbye forever!
+Finally, I am free and can start a new life, bidding my past goodbye forever!
 Nobody can tell me what to do or how to do it, who to date or when.
-At last, I can live in harmony with my self-image, forever ridding myself of all these horrid skirts, frills and ruffles, vapid talk of love, suitors, fashion and beauty, servants and household management.
-God made a mistake when He imprisoned me in a woman's body—a body I've felt alienated from for so many years, for since childhood I've known myself to not be of the weaker sex; in both heart and mind I've belonged to the stronger, the sex capable of great achievements.
-The very thought of having to get married— as Mama has been pushing for me to do for several years now—the idea of my body being touched by some mustachioed man smelling of horses and tobacco—it was all driving me to complete despair, making me want to end this agonizing life.
+At last, I can live in harmony with my self-image, forever ridden myself of all these horrid skirts, frills and ruffles, vapid talk of love, suitors, fashion and beauty, servants, and household management.
+God made a mistake when He imprisoned me in a woman's body—a body I have felt alienated from for so many years.
+Since childhood I've known myself to not be of the weaker sex; in both heart and mind, I've belonged to the stronger sex capable of great achievements.
+The very thought of having to get married, as mom has been pushing for me to do for several years, imagination that some mustachioed man smelling of horses and tobacco would be touching my body drove me to complete despair and made me want to end this agonizing life.
 Better eternal rest than daily torment!

 I remember my dear sister Varvara, my beloved Vavochka.
 She was married off when she was barely seventeen.
-They gave her, against her will, to that pompous, whiskered monster, the retired Major Volchaninov.
-Vavochka hadn't suffered long when, less than a year after the wedding, God took her to Heaven.
-Thank God that I am now spared of that prospect.
+They married her, against her will, to that pompous, whiskered monster, the retired Major Volchaninov.
+Vavochka had not suffered long when, less than a year after the wedding, God took her to Heaven.
+Thank God that I am spared of that prospect now.

 As I always do in moments of emotional turmoil, I opened the cherished book that has become my guiding star in this world: